Skip to main content

 Unit Testing

-Units are the smallest pieces of functionality that we can test against in our code and henceforth the name unit tests.
-We will test individual pieces of code.
+Units are the smallest pieces of functionality we can test against in our code.
+We’ll test individual pieces in isolation.

 Jasmine

-Jasmine is a behaviour-driven development framework that allows us to test our JavaScript code.
-Jasmine comes with a clean syntax that is very close to a natural language.
+Jasmine is a behaviour-driven development framework for testing JavaScript.
+It ships with a clean syntax that reads almost like natural language.

 Installation